mcdemarco/the-new-kitchen-cookbook/sweets/ponchiki.md

 # Ricotta Ponchiki (Russian Doughnuts)

-This recipe is adapted from various online recipes for ponchiki.
+This recipe is adapted from an online recipe for ponchiki.
 They usually call for "farmer's cheese," while describing something entirely unlike what's sold as farmer's cheese in the US.
 Rather than strain my cottage cheese, I went for [a ricotta version](https://www.olgasflavorfactory.com/recipes/sweets/desserts/ricotta-fritters-ponchiki/), somewhat cut down and otherwise adulterated.

-Makes 50 doughnut holes.
+Makes 24--48 doughnut holes, depending on size.

 ## Ingredients